lalitcap23/DevPulse/README.md

 - Ensure you have a web browser installed
 - Check if `xdg-open` works: `xdg-open https://google.com`

+**Command not found?**

+- Ensure npm global bin is in PATH: `npm bin -g`
+- Restart your terminal after installation

 ## 🎯 **✅ SIMPLE COMMANDS**